 We include fixed effects to control for baseline differences across tasks and models.
 The inclusion of interaction terms allows the influence of model performance (F1 score) to vary across tasks and models, while the significance-related predictors capture whether a statistical difference was detected and how far results lie from the $p = 0.05$ threshold.

 Table~\ref{tab:variable_importance} reveals a clear hierarchy in the predictors of LLM hacking risk.
-The dominant factor is whether a significant difference was found in the original analysis, accounting for 56.6\% of the explained variance.
-This makes sense, as Type II risk is generally higher than Type I risk.
-Furthermore, the normalized distance from the significance threshold adds another 10.2\%.
+The dominant factor is whether a significant difference was found in the original analysis, accounting for $56.6\%$ of the explained variance.
+Furthermore, the normalized distance from the significance threshold adds another $10.2\%$.
 This shows that \textbf{LLM hacking is more likely to occur near decision boundaries, which is when results hover close to significance thresholds}.
-Task-specific characteristics contribute the second-largest share at 20.8\%, indicating that certain annotation tasks are inherently more vulnerable to configuration-dependent outcomes.
+Task-specific characteristics contribute the second-largest share at $20.8\%$, indicating that certain annotation tasks are inherently more vulnerable to configuration-dependent outcomes.
 Tasks differ not only in their average LLM hacking risk and annotation performance (Figure~\ref{fig:PAPER_performance_f1_score_weighted_by_task}), but also in how strongly performance improvements reduce hacking risk (Figure~\ref{fig:PAPER_llm_hacking_vs_f1_score_weighted_subplots_by_task}).

-Model performance (F1 score) explains only 7.7\% of the variance.
-All else equal, prompt engineering choices alone -- often emphasized in practice -- cannot prevent LLM hacking (prioritizing few- over zero-shot prompts: 0.1\%, and providing detailed over concise prompt formulations: 0.01\%).
+Model performance (F1 score) explains only $7.7\%$ of the variance.
+All else equal, prompt engineering choices alone -- often emphasized in practice -- cannot prevent LLM hacking (prioritizing few- over zero-shot prompts: $0.1\%$, and providing detailed over concise prompt formulations: $0.01\%$).
 This distribution challenges conventional wisdom about LLM reliability, suggesting that even high-performing models and careful prompt engineering cannot eliminate hacking risk, especially when results lie near statistical boundaries.

 In the following subsections, we examine each predictor to understand the mechanisms underlying LLM hacking vulnerability.